-11 Retarder / Engine Brake High (2)
+11 RETARDER / ENGINE BRAKE HIGH (2)

-If your vehicle is equipped with a transmission retarder, this button has the same effect than the Retarder/Engine Brake Low (1) button.
+If your vehicle is equipped with a transmission retarder, this button has the same effect than the retarder/engine brake LOW (1) button.

 On vehicles equipped with engine brake, pressing this button will permit full application of engine brake (100 % of braking power).
-Refer to Other Features chapter for more information concerning the engine brake operation.
+Refer to Section 5 Other Features for more information concerning the engine brake operation and AUTO (19) mode.